zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 Refer to [Middleware.scala](https://github.com/dream11/zio-http/blob/main/zio-http/src/main/scala/zhttp/http/Middleware.scala) for various ways of creating a middleware.

-Again remembering that a "middleware" is just a **_transformative function_**.
+Again remember that a "middleware" is just a **_transformative function_**.
 There are ways of creating such transformative functions:
 * **identity**: works like an [identity function](https://en.wikipedia.org/wiki/Identity_function) in mathematics `f(x) = x`.
   It returns the same `Http` as input without doing any modification